AnswerDotAI/fh-deploy/replit/README.md

 1. Create a Replit [account](https://replit.com/),
 2. Fork this Replit [template](https://replit.com/@jh151/FastHTML?v=1).
 3. To run the app click `Run` in the nav bar.
+4. Refresh the browser window (Replit will show errors in the file until this is done, since running the app installs the needed libraries, and Replit doesn't auto-refresh).

 A web view pane will open up with your application.
 Edit the code in the editor to see changes in real time.